phalcon-orphanage/docs/en/api/Phalcon_Mvc_Model_Resultset_Simple.rst

 public  **next** () inherited from Phalcon\\Mvc\\Model\\Resultset

-Moves the cursor to next row in the resultset
+Moves cursor to next row in the resultset

 public *int*  **key** () inherited from Phalcon\\Mvc\\Model\\Resultset

-Gets pointer number of the active row in the resultset
+Gets pointer number of active row in the resultset